 1. Prioritize what is most important to you

-Everyone knows someone and you should use it to your benefit.
+Everyone knows someone, so use this to your benefit.
 For example, we have close friends that play in a local band so we asked them to play at our large audience reception.
-Live music is so much fun also!
+Live music is also just so much fun!
 A lot of couples do dance lessons but once we looked into it, we realized it was not in our budget.
 Adam’s mom has been a cheer coach in the past and is good at choreography so we asked her to give us some lessons for our first dance.
-It was also fun quality time that your friends and family would definitely be thankful for.
+It was also fun quality time spent with family.
 P.S.
-Support local if you can.
-It is cheaper and so much more valuable.
+Support local vendors if you can.
+It is cheaper and a way to give back to the community.

 3. Don’t hesitate!
 Pick your destination and just book the flights

 Now on to how to afford your dream honeymoon.
 We knew what our dream honeymoon was.
 We really wanted to go to Bali, Indonesia.
 We booked the tickets before we even picked a wedding date.
 In fact, we chose the date based off our tickets.
-We saved so much money by booking months out in advance for our honeymoon, and then we just got married the Sunday before we flew out.
+We saved so much money by booking months out in advance for our honeymoon, and then we got married the Sunday before we flew out.
 Hesitating and waiting will only cause your flights to go up in price and give you a chance to back out.
 My advice is to just go for it as soon as you know.
 The rest will fall into place.
 And don’t forget to check out these top affordable honeymoon destinations for 2020!

-4. You don’t have to get married on Friday or Saturday
+4. You don’t have to get married on a Friday or Saturday

 Have you seen how much cheaper a venue is on a weekday or even a Sunday compared to Friday and Saturday?
 We got married on Sunday and no joke saved over $2,000 on the reception venue because of it.
-I understand wanting everyone to make it in town for it but you have to remember it is not about them, and it’s ok if not everyone can come.
-The sun rises and sets on Sunday just like it does on Saturday.
-You will still have your dream day.
+I understand wanting everyone to make it in town, but you have to remember it is not about them.
+And it’s OK if not everyone can come.

 5. You don’t have to rent a venue

 It’s totally fine if you have a dream venue and don’t want to settle for less.
 But if you are on the fence of where to get married and keep comparing prices, then maybe you should check out alternative options.
 Nature is a beautiful thing that we have full (or relatively cheap) access to.
-There are beaches, mountains, lakes, parks, trees… the destinations are endless!
+There are beaches, mountains, lakes, parks, and gardens. . . the destinations are endless!
 Get out and explore your options.
 It’s just another simple way of knowing how to afford your dream honeymoon.

 6. Keep the ceremony small

 We did a small, intimate, family only ceremony, then invited EVERYONE to our reception afterwards.
 The sharing of our vows was between us and God, so needing 200+ people there was not necessary.
-Everyone joining us at our party afterwards still made them feel just as important to our lives.
+Having everyone else join us at our party afterwards still made them feel important to our lives.
 Let’s face it anyways, when we are guests at a wedding, we look forward to the food and party the most.
 Also, have you researched how much you can spend on just chairs?!
 They cost so much for a 20-minute ceremony.
 I say let’s cut to the chase, be married, then celebrate with our friends and family.

-Also, consider this: do you really need both save the dates and invites?
-Through social media these days, most people already know it’s coming so nixing one reminder will do your wallet justice.
+Also, consider this: Do you really need both save-the-date print outs and invites?
+Through social media these days, most people will already know it’s coming so nixing one of these expenses will save your wallet.

 Pinterest and YouTube do wonders.
-You can find ideas and tips for almost anything between the two.
-Creating your own décor is fun, saves money, and you can do it with friends or family as a fun get together.
+You can find ideas and tips for DIY weddings and almost anything in between.
+Creating your own décor is also fun, saves money, and you can do it with friends or family.

 10. You don’t need a wedding band right away

 An engagement ring is special and exciting to show off.
 The adoration of it does not wear off anytime soon either.
 So in my option, it is not a requirement to also buy a wedding band for the day of.
-If it is not in your budget, then don’t be ashamed to hold off on it for maybe a one-year anniversary gift or later on down the road.
+If it’s not in your budget, then don’t be ashamed to hold off on it for maybe a one-year anniversary gift or later on down the road.
 I decided to wait for a band and am still obsessed with my single ring.
-Plus, it still notifies people I am taken so no worries there for your men.
+Just one more tip on how to afford your dream wedding and honeymoon!

 Staying in an all-inclusive resort might be what works for some people, but we love to experience other cultures and move around a lot.
 It also is another way of how to afford your dream honeymoon.
 We decided to book Airbnb’s so we could spend time in different places—plus it was less than half the price per night.
 There are some extremely nice ones too.
 Download the app and explore around, because you will be shocked at how great of a deal you can find.
 The App is also great for looking at check in/ check out times, accommodations, messaging the host, and keeping the details of your trip organized.

 I hope you’ve taken notes on these 12 tips on how to afford your dream wedding and honeymoon!
-All in all, do not think you have to do something because it seems to be the norm for a wedding or honeymoon.
+All in all, you do not have to do something because it seems to be the norm for a wedding or honeymoon.
 There is no right or wrong.
-Be creative, enjoy the process and make the start of your marriage something you will always look back on and say you did it the right way.
-You may even go straight to the courthouse and that is exactly what you two want.
-My parents did this and they still would not have had it any other way.
-This is just a reminder that the wedding expenses are not an excuse to be stressed in the process or to not get to spend quality time together afterwards.
+Be creative, enjoy the process, and make the start of your marriage something you will always look back on and say you did it the right way.

 Check out my adventures on Instagram: @des_tiny.lee